RaresAil/prisma-mapper/README.md

 ### Options

-Both 2 commands have an option `--schema "new schema path" to use the schema from a different location
+Both 2 commands have an option `--schema "new schema path` to use the schema from a different location